Suffolk County New York assistance programs.

 Help for rent, security deposits, and utility bills

-Suffolk County has received $1.5 million in federal government stimulus funds, while Islip and Babylon have qualified for $840,000 and $520,000, respectively.
-The money is coming from the American Recovery and Reinvestment Act of 2009's Homelessness Prevention and Rapid Re-Housing Program, better known as the stimulus program.
+Suffolk County often receives millions in federal government funds, and the grants go to pay for services including the Homelessness Prevention and Rapid Re-Housing Program.
 The local towns, cities, and counties are partnering with the Family Service League and Economic Opportunity Council of Suffolk, Inc. (phone 631-289-2124) to assist individuals and families with rent arrears, security deposits, unpaid utility and heating bills, and even rental assistance, as well as other needs such as moving costs and credit repair.
 The grants will help keep people housed, prevent evictions, and also provide financial support to individuals and families that are in the process of getting back on their feet.

 The various local municipalities are working with the Family Service League and Economic Opportunity Council of Suffolk, Inc. to assist people who are behind with their rent and utility bills, and money can even be provided to help with security deposits and providing longer term rental assistance.